UW-POLS503/2016/notes.md

 Methodology,” in Political Science: The State of the Discipline 11, ed.
 A Finifter, Washington, DC: American Political Science Association,
 - Lee Sigelman.
 2006.
 The Coevolution of American Political Science and the "American Political Science Review" *APSR* http://www.jstor.org/stable/27644372
+- Schrodt.
+Seven Deadly Sins.
+- Achen.
+A Rule of Three.